gurretl/labs/Lab-11/README.md

 # About
 Date : 22th Dec 2020
 Author: Lionel Gurret
 Description : Deploy Sample war application on Tomcat using Jenkins
+* Install Tomcat on Minikube
+* Install Jenkins on Minikube
+* Configure Tomcat to let Jenkins deploy apps
+* Then, this README file let you know how to create your Jenkins job
 # Prerequisites
 This script is designed for Minikube !
 (https://kubernetes.io/fr/docs/tutorials/hello-minikube/ - Click on Launch Terminal)